-We are pleased to announce that applications are now open for the 2015 Emerging Writer Fellowships.
+We are pleased to announce that applications are now open for our 2016 Emerging Writer Fellowships.
 Under this project, three emerging writers will be selected for six-month fellowships, which will include:

 – A mentorship from an established author who has previously contributed to A Public Space;

 – Free workspace in our Brooklyn offices (optional).

 Leslie Jamison, Jack Livings, Amy Leach, Michael Thomas, Nam Le, Colin Barrett, and Jesmyn Ward were all emerging writers when their work first appeared in A Public Space, and with these fellowships we hope to continue the tradition of supporting new writers whose work shows distinctive and exceptional talent.
 Our focus when reviewing applications will be on finding writers who have not yet published or been contracted to write a book-length work and who would benefit from the time, space, and editorial attention the fellowships offer.
 You can read about our last three Emerging Writer Fellows and their mentors here.